dimitrios-ath/wanna-be-pascal-compiler/README.md

-# wanna be pascal compiler
+# wanna-be-pascal-compiler

-My wanna be pascal compiler for a university course
+compiler design project for a university course